Air Conditioning, Heat Pumps

 What Is a Heat Pump?

 A heat pump can heat and cool air to circulate it around your home.
 It uses the air from outside the home to both heat and cool air.
-When you are heating your home, it takes the heat from the air outside (there is heat even in air which feels cold) and transfers it inside.
+When you are heating your home, it takes the heat from the air outside (there is heat even in air that feels cold) and transfers it inside.
 In warm weather, when you are cooling your home, it takes the heat out of the air inside your property and transfers it outside.

-There are several types of heat pumps: the commonly used air source heat pump, a mini split heat pump which doesn’t need ducts to transport warm air, and geothermal which transfers heat between your home and the ground.
+There are several types of heat pumps: the commonly used air source heat pump, a mini-split heat pump which doesn’t need ducts to transport warm air, and geothermal which transfers heat between your home and the ground.

 Benefits of Using a Heat Pump

 - The major advantage is that you don’t need 2 systems for air conditioning and heating.